What Is Inherited Behavior?

-Our genes control things like our hair type and color, our eye color, and our height—but we don't usually think of them controlling our behavior.
-That's partly because most of our behaviors are learned, rather than inherited.
+Our genes control things like our hair type and color, eye color, and height—we don't usually think of them as controlling factors in our behavior.
+But the concept of inherited behaviors posits that specific genes may do just that.

-However, some behaviors are so beneficial to the human species that the ancient peoples that mastered them were able to survive—living long enough that they could then pass those traits down to their offspring, and so on.
+That's partly because most of our behaviors are learned rather than inherited; however, some behaviors are so beneficial to the human species that the ancient peoples that mastered them were able to survive—living long enough that they could then pass those traits down to their offspring, and so on.
 These are our inherited behaviors.

+Studying genetically inherited behavior is difficult because studying genes is difficult.
 As introduced above, genes are the biological basis for who we are as individuals within the species.
 As you can probably imagine, there are more possible genetic combinations than there are humans.
 This science is so complex that the decades-long Human Genome Project—the identification and mapping of all of the human genes and their functions—was only completed in 2003.

 Further, genes seldom work in one-to-one, on/off relationships.
 What's more common is a multitude of genes working together to determine the strength of a trait.
-So, while in some cases a single gene determines something like eye color, there isn't—so far as we know—a single gene that determines something like curiosity.
+So, while in some cases, a single gene determines something like eye color, there isn't—so far as we know—a single gene that determines something like curiosity.
 This makes genes even more difficult to study, especially when it comes to behavior.

 Nature Versus Nurture